sazidnur/waer-os-3-article/README.md

 Wear OS 3 includes some promising improvements that may tempt developers to return to the platform and design for it.
 It will be kept updated on a regular basis.
 However, not as regularly as Android phones.
 Semi-automated updates are also performed.
 If you have the Wear OS software installed, when you switch on your phone, it will search for Wear OS updates.

 If there is one available, the watch will receive the update the next time you connect it.
-If you have an LTE-capable Wear OS watch, then updates will come through to the watch as it will have a constant connection.
+If you have an LTE-capable Wear OS watch, updates will be delivered to the watch as it will have a constant connection.

 </br>

 ## Recent Market Updates:

 Following excellent Galaxy Watch 4 sales, Wear OS now controls 17% of the smartwatch market.
-For a few years, Google's Wear OS was essentially dormant, resulting in the platform becoming a footnote in the wider smartwatch market.
-However, thanks to strong Galaxy Watch 4 sales, Wear OS has been catapulted into second place when it comes to market share of smartwatches sold in Q3 2021.
+For a few years, Google's Wear OS was essentially dormant, resulting in the platform becoming a footnote in the wider smartwatch market.However, despite high Galaxy Watch 4 sales, Wear OS has risen to second place in terms of market share of smartwatches sold in Q3 2021.

 Wear OS accounted for 17% of smartwatch shipments in Q3 2021, up from 4% the previous quarter, according to Counterpoint Research.
 The obvious reason for this massive leap is that Wear OS now powers Samsung’s Galaxy Watch 4 series, albeit with a relatively heavy skin on top of the experience.